 Chapter 121 of the Florida Administrative Code deals with retirement.
 The laws covered in Chapter 121 set forth those positions for which participation in the FRS is mandatory.
-Also covered is retirement eligibility and benefit calculations.
-The Teachers Retirement System is covered in Chapter 238.
-Chapter 60 of the Florida Administrative Code covers rules that deal with retirement issues including membership, benefits, and administrative procedures.
+Also covered are retirement eligibility and benefit calculations.
+Chapter 60 of the Florida Administrative Code covers rules that deal with retirement issues including membership and administrative procedures.